CodeClubStrad/CodeClubStrad-Spring-2016/README.md

-# Code Club Sessions
+# Code Club Strad: Spring 2016
-Contains all code week by week for the [Stradbroke High School](http://www.stradbrokehigh.co.uk/) Code Club.
+Contains all code week by week for the [Stradbroke High School](http://www.stradbrokehigh.co.uk/) Code Club during the spring term 2016.
 We'll be using Raspberry Pis to do all sorts of fun things including:
  * Programming [Minecraft](http://pi.minecraft.net/) with [Python](http://www.stuffaboutcode.com/p/minecraft.html)
  * Programmable music with [SonicPi](http://sonic-pi.net/)